william-spongberg/my-data/README.md

 ```

 This will download and then launch the website locally, restarting the page whenever a change is made to the code

-### Dev Notes

- - /routes stores all of the routes.
-Fresh automatically sorts out all the routes and imports them.

 ## Contributors